Program: B.S., Tourism, Hospitality, and Recreation Management

 Student Learning Outcomes

-As a developing professional in parks, recreation, tourism and hospitality, graduates of the Recreation and Tourism Management program will demonstrate:
+As a developing professional in parks, recreation, tourism and hospitality, graduates of the Tourism, Hospitality, and Recreation Management program will demonstrate:

-- Critical thinking, including innovation, analysis, synthesis and application to the fields of recreation, play, leisure, parks, hospitality and/or tourism throughout the RTM program.
+- Critical thinking, including innovation, analysis, synthesis and application to the fields of recreation, play, leisure, parks, hospitality and/or tourism throughout the THRM program.

 - Entry-level knowledge in the nature and scope of the park, recreation, tourism and hospitality professions and the historic, scientific and philosophical foundations of the profession based on evaluation of key class assignments and industry standards.